Skip to content

 Option 1: Self-managed.
 If you have a developer on your team, they can edit the Next.js codebase directly.
 It's a standard React/TypeScript codebase - any competent developer can work with it.

-Option 2: Managed editing retainer.
-Email us your changes - "add this testimonial to the homepage", "update pricing on the services page", "create a new case study page".
-Most edits - copy changes, image swaps, pricing updates - are processed and deployed automatically within minutes through our automated update pipeline.
-Larger structural changes are handled manually within 24-48 hours.
+Option 2: Managed editing support.
+Send your changes by email - "add this testimonial to the homepage", "update pricing on the services page", "create a new case study page".
+Common edits can move through an automated update workflow.
+Larger structural changes are scoped separately.
 This is what most clients choose because it removes WordPress admin entirely from their lives.

 What about my contact forms and integrations?